DaveCaulfield/liquid-boards/README.md

 ![Shop Details](README/assets/features/shop_details2.png)

 - The Meet the Team section introduces the user to the shops staff.
-- A photo and bio is displayed for each meber of staff.
+- A photo and bio is displayed for each staff member.

 ### Shop Address/Contact